KiFoundation/ki-networks/Testnet/README.md

 Enter your password twice and then **<span style="color:red">save </span>** the generated addresses, keys and **<span style="color:red">passphrase</span>**.

 If you have another wallet with testnet tokens (TKI), then feed the newly created wallet with some tokens.
-Otherwise head to [faucet-testnet.blockchain.ki](faucet-testnet.blockchain.ki) or join our public slack channel [#ki-testnet](), and we will show you some love ...
+Otherwise, join our public slack channel [#ki-testnet](https://slack.com/share/IUHJ5QN8G/umeKukLeDdj2cE11ehZGqFat/enQtOTY5NjE3ODM4Mjg4LTZlYWVjZmI4NjgwMzIzZjJjMGY4MzQzNDQ2NDM5NmVjY2U5ZWEzNWJhYzI2MTg4NzJjYTFiNzYwODFkMzYzNGM), ~~or head to [faucet-testnet.blockchain.ki]()~~, and we will show you some love ...

 Now that your wallet has a positive balance, you can create your validator through a staking transaction: